You need to switch from instant coffee today

 It's made in two different ways - either through spray drying or freeze drying:

-• Spray drying is a process where manufacturers roast, ground, and then brew whole bean coffee.
 They make a concentrated coffee liquid, which is then sprayed as a fine mist through a very hot, very dry area.
-By the time the coffee concentrate hits the ground, the water will have evaporated and turned it into small crystals.

-• Freeze drying also involves making a very concentrated coffee, which is then chilled at very low temperatures.
-It creates slabs of frozen coffee which are then broken down into crystals and then dried.
+It creates slabs of frozen coffee, which are then broken down into crystals and then dried.
 This leaves behind the granules of instant coffee that you are probably familiar with.

-Freeze drying creates a slightly better product, as more of the lovely coffee aroma remains.
+Freeze-drying produces a slightly better product, as more of the lovely coffee aroma remains.

 But with both methods, instant coffee companies sometimes also supplement the dry granules with additional flavours and aromas to make the product taste and smell a bit more like fresh coffee.